nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-1. A new user should be able to familiarise him/herself with mose of the basic features of the app upon finishing going through the quick-start guide.
+1. A new user should be able to familiarise him/herself with most of the basic features of the app upon finishing going through the quick-start guide.
 1. A user should be able to use commonly available and easy-to-remember keyboard shorcuts
    * Ctrl+C: copy text